Heap's Algorithm

 The Key Insight

-3. Repeat until every element has had a turn in the last position
+3. Repeat until every element has occupied the last slot once

 The Parity Rule